 I’ve always wanted to learn how to make a Christmas wreath.
 But I’ve never found a workshop that I can afford, or get to, or that doesn’t clash with work or another Christmas activity.
 So this year I am taking matters into my own hands, and making a simple Christmas wreath myself!

-I am certainly no expert, and I’m not sure if my wreath will last until the 6th of January.
-But I have been learning how to arrange flowers, and that has given me the confidence to just have a go!
+I am certainly no expert, but I have been learning how to arrange flowers, and that has given me the confidence to just have a go!

 Materials for a Simple Christmas Wreath